flipperdevices/flipperzero-firmware/README.md

 - NRFSniff fixes [(By ESurge)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/208)
 - Updates for [NFC: Display UL PWD_AUTH payload / ntag-pwd-capture (Thanks to GMMan)](https://github.com/flipperdevices/flipperzero-firmware/pull/1471)
 - Added [Picopass load/info/delete #1562 (By bettse)](https://github.com/flipperdevices/flipperzero-firmware/pull/1562)
-- Added Dolphin: Plugin Achivement +3 EXP for a total of 90 EXP daily
-- - Plugin Achivements are:
+- Added Dolphin: Plugin Achivement +3 EXP for a total of 90 EXP daily.
+Plugin Achivements are:
-- - - Games Only Mode from Lock Menu
+- - Games Only Mode from Lock Menu
-- - - Stopwatch @ 1:20 Alert
+- - Stopwatch @ 1:20 Alert
-- - - Dice First Roll for d20+ = sides on dice (i.e. Nat 20 on d20)
+- - Dice First Roll for d20+ = sides on dice (i.e. Nat 20 on d20)
-- - - Dice First Roll for d20+ = sides on dice - 1 (+1 EXP) (i.e. 19 on d20)
+- - Dice First Roll for d20+ = sides on dice - 1 (+1 EXP) (i.e. 19 on d20)
-- - - Tetris, Snake or Flappy Bird Score of 10 or more
+- - Tetris, Snake or Flappy Bird Score of 10 or more
-- - - Tetris, Snake or Flappy Bird Score of 50 or more
+- - Tetris, Snake or Flappy Bird Score of 50 or more
-- - - Tetris, Snake or Flappy Bird Score of 100 or more
+- - Tetris, Snake or Flappy Bird Score of 100 or more
-- - - NRFSniffer Found Address
+- - NRFSniffer Found Address

 <table width="100%" border="0" cellspacing="0">
   <tr> <td colspan=2> <h3>This software is for experimental purposes only and is not meant for any illegal activity/purposes.
 We do not condone illegal activity and strongly encourage keeping transmissions to legal/valid uses allowed by law.</h3> </td> </tr>